 Spiva Law Group has been helping clients throughout the Savannah area for more than 30 years.
 Call us or contact us online now to schedule a free consultation.

-How to File a Truck Accident Claim
+How to File a Truck Accident Claim in Georgia

 After you are involved in a truck crash, your first step should always be to seek medical attention, even if you do not think at first that you were hurt.
 Some serious conditions do not immediately show symptoms, and adrenaline from the trauma can mask symptoms as well.